librato/librato-rack/README.md

 NOTE: if Heroku idles your application no measurements will be sent until it receives another request and is restarted.
 If you see intermittent gaps in your measurements during periods of low traffic this is the most likely cause.

-##### Use with EventMachine and EM Synchrony

-`librato-rack` has experimental support for EventMachine and EM Synchrony apps.

-When using in an evented context set LIBRATO_EVENT_MODE to `'eventmachine'` if using [EventMachine](https://github.com/eventmachine/eventmachine) or `'synchrony'` if using [EM Synchrony](https://github.com/igrigorik/em-synchrony) and/or [Rack::FiberPool](https://github.com/alebsack/rack-fiber_pool).
-We're interested in maturing this support, so please let us know if you have any issues.

 ##### Metric Suites

 The metrics recorded by `librato-rack` are organized into named metric suites that can be selectively enabled/disabled: